-The SQL TRUNCATE Table Statement is used to remove all the records from a table, or a specified partitions of a table.
-The Truncate table in SQL Server is similar to the Delete Statement without Where Clause.
-Before we get into the practical example, let us see the syntax behind this SQL server Truncate table statement.
+The SQL Server TRUNCATE Statement removes all the records from a table or specified partitions.
+The Truncate table is similar to the Delete command without the Where Clause.
+Let me show you how to write this Truncate Table statement.
+Before the example, let me show the syntax of this statement.

 TRUNCATE TABLE Database_Name.Schema_Name.Table_Name

-- The Truncate Table statement use less transaction, when compared to its counter part DELETE Statement.
-Because, this statement deallocate the data pages used to store the records/data, and the transaction log will store these page deallocations.
+- This statement uses fewer transactions when compared to its counterpart DELETE Statement.
+Because this statement deallocates the data pages used to store the records/data.
+And the transaction log will store these page deallocations.

-- Truncate table performs locking at table level (which is faster) but not on each row.
+- Truncate performs locking at the table level (which is faster) but not on each row.

-- After you apply SQL Truncate table statement, zero pages will be left in the table.
+- After you apply this statement, zero pages will be left.

-- If the table contains an identity column, the counter for that column will be reset to first value.
-For example, we have ID INT IDENTITY(1, 1) which contains 100 rows/records, and we performed TRUNCATE table on ID.
-This will delete all the records from ID, and reset the IDENTITY to 1.
+- If the table contains an identity column, the counter for that column will reset to the first value.
+For instance, we have ID INT IDENTITY(1, 1), which contains 100 rows/records, and we performed the TRUNCATE table on ID.
+It will delete rows or all the records from ID and reset the IDENTITY to 1.